3 20 Simplified

 Q: Is this progression cliché?

 A: While the basic 3-2-20 progression is relatively common, it's how you use it that matters.
-Through creative variations, rhythmic choices, and melodic development, you can avoid any sense of cliché Turns out it matters..
+Through creative variations, rhythmic choices, and melodic development, you can avoid any sense of cliché And that's really what it comes down to..

 Q: How can I make this progression sound more interesting?